So you have a great idea for a business in Los Angeles…

 If you have a U.S. Social Security Number (SSN), you may apply for your EIN for free here.

-For more information about how to apply for an EIN without an SSN, see here.
+See here about how to apply for EIN without SSN.

-Step 8: Contact Me, Business Lawyer, If You Have Any Questions
+Step 9: Contact Me If You Have Any Questions

-Before lunching your company, Mollaei Law can provide you with the legal advice needed to make the right decision.
-Mollaei Law can help start a business by creating a Sole Proprietorship, Partnership, Limited Liability Company (LLC), and S-Corporation.
+Before lunching your company, I can provide you with the legal advice needed to make the right decision.